NoBrainerORM/nobrainer.io/docs/querying.md

   and field2 ascending.
 * `order_by(->(doc) { doc[:field1] + doc[:field2] } => :desc)` sorts by the sum
   of field1 and field2 descending.
-* criteria.reverse_order yields criteria with the opposite ordering.
+* `criteria.reverse_order` yields criteria with the opposite ordering.
+* `criteria.without_ordering` yields criteria with no ordering.
 * The latest specified `order_by()` wins.
 For example, `order_by(:field1).order_by(:field2)` is equivalent to `order_by(:field2)`.